 I recently read an article in which the author used the phrase “practicing gratitude.”
 Now, I don’t know how you would take that, but it sounded to me like gratitude might be something that doesn’t necessarily come naturally to us!
 The Oxford Languages Dictionary defines gratitude as “the quality of being thankful; readiness to show appreciation for and to return kindness.”

 Apparently, God thinks we should be practicing gratitude a whole lot more than we are.
 But He also knows we can’t do it in our own strength.
-He knows there are times we just simply can’t.
-Those are the times when we can fall upon the promise in Romans 8:26, “In the same way, the Spirit helps us in our weakness.
+He knows there are times we simply can’t.
+Those are the times when we can fall upon the promise in Romans 8:26: “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.”
-In our weakness, when gratitude just seems so far out of our reach, the Holy Spirit steps in to guide us, to give us the words, to change our hearts.

 “Shout for joy to the Lord, all the earth.
 Worship the Lord with gladness; come before him with joyful songs.
 Know that the Lord is God.
 It is he who made us, and we are his; we are his people, the sheep of his pasture.
 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 For the Lord is good and his love endures forever; his faithfulness continues through all generations.”